 Let’s use the cat as an example of how one thing can have many different meanings.
 If you look up the meaning of cat in a symbol book or on the internet, you would find the following: intuition, mysterious, independent, luxury, and feminine.
 A kitty’s purr would be associated with healing or pleasure.
 The meaning of a black cat could be seen as bad luck.
 You can see how a feline can mean many different things.

 In a cat lover’s dream the feline would bring a feeling of love and companionship.
 They could have a dream that predicts a new kitty will be their pet in the future.
 In Chapter Seven you will read about how my cat, Midnite, visited me after her death in my dream.
-A kitty that is hissing may be a nightmare for someone who is afraid of cats.
+A hissing kitty may be a nightmare for someone who is afraid of cats.
 Yet for someone else who is having issues with a girlfriend, the hissing cat could stand for the friend being catty.

 Other addition meanings are: